OliverSwift/Promys/README.md

 `Server/Target` directory contains a few things to modify on the system to make it dedicated.

 * `boot` directory contains suggested modified `cmdline.txt` and `config.txt` files.
+* `boot` also contains Wifi configuration and splash.jpg file for easier customization.
+NAT is not active by default now, it can become active if a `nat.txt` file exists in `/boot`.
 * `/etc/rc.local` should be replaced with the one proposed.
 * Making the device a Wifi access point and adjusting various networking things relies on `/etc` content.
 * Embedded web site is also setup in `www`, you'll need to install `lighttpd` package to serve it.
 You'll need to install client binaries in `downloads` sub-directory.
-* application directory is `/opt/promys` with splash screen image.
+* application directory is `/opt/promys`.
-* I also made mounted filesystems `readonly` to avoid the annoying usual SD issues.
+* I also made mounted `rootfs` filesystem `readonly` to avoid the annoying usual SD issues.

 Section below points to how to create an image for dedicated Promys box.
 You should find insteresting things there.